Metaxal/rwind/README.md

 By default, you can open this file within RWind by pressing `Alt-F11` (this can also be changed in the configuration file).
 Take a look at this file to know what keybindings are defined.
-You can also of course add you own keybindings.
+You can also of course add your own keybindings.

 <!--
 This file defines a number of keyboard and mouse bindings that you can easily redefine: